WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 4. **-s 4** = column 4 of input files to use as score.
 5. **kraken_output.txt** = the name of the input file - whcih is the kraken output file
 6. **-o kraken_krona.html** = the name of the Krona html file to create
-7. **-tax /db/kronatools/taxonomy** = the location of the NCBI taxonomy files for Krona
+7. **-tax /db/kronatools/taxonomy** = the location of the NCBI taxonomy files for Krona (already downloaded on the VM)

+**WARNING - in order to make metagenomics manageable on the VM, we have only downloaded the Viral RefSeq taxonomy details, used the smaller Kraken database, and created a small Viral RefSeq Diamond database (see later) - therefore, the VM is a good place to practice but is not a good place to do a real analysis with your only data.
+That should be done with the full taxonomy and larger databases.**

-This will create an new html output file which you should see in your directory:
+This will create a new html output file which you should see in your directory:

 ```
 ls